echobind/react-native-template/README.md

 ## Setup

+1. Install the react-native-cli package: `yarn add global react-native-cli`
-1. Initialize a new react-native app: `react-native init MyApp --template=https://github.com/echobind/react-native-template-echobind`
+2. Initialize a new react-native app: `react-native init MyApp --template=https://github.com/echobind/react-native-template-echobind`
-2. Install Ruby and a version manager (like RVM or rbenv) if you don't already have them on your machine:
+3. Install Ruby and a version manager (like RVM or rbenv) if you don't already have them on your machine:

    Ruby: `$ brew install ruby`